 The company has offices and warehouses in over 16 countries and provides energy-efficient products.
 More specifically, RenSola’s products can be broken down into energy storage systems, inverters, wires and cables, solar racking systems and solar panels.

 3. Sky Solar Holdings (NASDAQ:SKYS)

 Market cap: US$13.26 million; current share price: US$1.58

 Sky Solar Holdings is based in Hong Kong and has traded on the NASDAQ since November 2014.
 The company’s primary focus is on the downstream solar market, and it mostly develops projects in Asia, South America and North America.

-Since the beginning of 2015, the company’s operating income has primarily come from solar power generation revenue.
-It has developed more than 198 solar power plant projects around the world.
+Taking a closer look at its balance sheet, since the beginning of 2015 the company’s operating income has primarily been driven from solar power generation revenue.
+It has developed more than 300 solar power plant projects and parks around the world.

 Spi Energy is also headquartered in Hong Kong and provides PV solutions for business, residential, government and utility customers.
 Its primary focus is on the downstream PV market, including the development, financing, installation, operation and sale of utility-scale and residential solar power projects.
 These projects can largely be found in China, Japan, Europe and North America.

 Its portfolio features projects in varying stages of development — from operation to construction.